-This blockchain made it possible for developers to create applications on the blockchain like casino games and crypto gambling at the best crypto casino through decentralized applications.
+This blockchain made it possible for developers to create applications on the blockchain like casino games and crypto gambling at the best crypto casino through decentralised applications.

-Now it is possible for a software developer to upskill and become a blockchain developer to create their own blockchains or applications on them.
-There is a lot more use of the technology in industries such as finance, healthcare, and educational institutions, which leaves the door open for a range of attractive job opportunities.
+Software developers can upskill and become blockchain developers to create their blockchains or applications.
+There is a lot more use of technology in industries such as finance, healthcare, and educational institutions, which leaves the door open for many attractive job opportunities.

-Here is an overview of the knowledge, the skills, and the process needed to build a career in blockchain development.
+Here is an overview of the knowledge, skills, and processes needed to build a career in blockchain development.

 Types Of Developers